 The conversion facility at AEKhK was shut down on April 1, 2014.
 ChMZ will follow after the launch of the first stage of the new conversion facility at SKhK.
-An estimated 12 billion rubles (more than $350 million USD) will be spent on building the new Rosatom conversion plant.
+An estimated 12 billion rubles (more than $350 million USD in 2013 dollars) will be spent on building the new Rosatom conversion plant.

 The new conversion facility will use natural as well as reprocessed uranium (RepU).
 Its projected output is 18,000tU per year for natural uranium, and 2,000tU per year for RepU.
 The original plan was to start building the new facility at SKhK in late 2013 and launch it in 2016.
 The decision however has been postponed with no specification of new deadlines due to an unfavorable market situation following the Fukushima accident and low prices for fossil fuels.
 The current annual output of SKhK is 12,000 tonnes and used for domestic purposes and foreign contracts.